 Chief Executive Officer

 Ketcia Peters is an award-winning entrepreneur and community activist with a record of strong results delivered for individuals and organizations across civil society, government and the private sector.
-As the former Community Co-Chair of the Ottawa Police Community Equity Council (CEC) and a strong advocate of crime prevention measures for at risk youth and delinquency, she delivers projects and programs at schools and community churches that identifies how the system works and addresses issues when caught in the trap of the criminal justice system.
-She manages efforts to bring awareness around issues of policing and justice.
+As the former Community Co-Chair of the Ottawa Police Community and Action Commitee (COMPAC) and a strong advocate of crime prevention measures for at risk youth and delinquency, she delivers projects and programs at schools and community churches that identifies how the system works and addresses issues when caught in the trap of the criminal justice system.
+She manages efforts to bring awareness around issues of policing, social justice, and economic development through entrepreneurship.

 César comes with a long standing record of community advocacy with the Economic and Social Council of Ottawa-Carleton (CESOC), a member of the Ottawa Police Service's community equity council (CEC), a member of Youth Ottawa Charity, former president of the Caribbean Union of Canada, and a member of the board at the Distress Centre of Ottawa and Region.
 Cesar was a member of committees on: Police & Justice, Child Welfare, Poverty & Social Issues, Health/HIV-AIDS, Economics & Development.
 Cesar has facilitated workshops on Diversity, Inclusion and Anti-Racism for over a decade.
 César is fully bilingual.